Gay–straight alliance: GSA Network

-The GSA Network is an LGBTQ rights organization founded in 1998 by Carolyn Laub to empower youth activists to start GSA clubs in their respective schools to motivate and inspire fellow students to fight against homophobia and transphobia.
-Laub initially started working with this movement in 40 GSA clubs in the San Francisco Bay area during 1988–99 and then gradually expanded to other cities and states.
-By 2001, The GSA Network became a statewide organization having branches in other schools in different parts of the state.
+The GSA Network is an LGBTQ rights organization founded in 1998 by Carolyn Laub to empower youth activists to start GSA clubs in their respective schools, to motivate and inspire fellow students to fight against homophobia and transphobia.
+Laub initially started working with this movement in 40 GSA clubs in the San Francisco Bay area from 1988–1999 and then gradually expanded to other cities and states.
+By 2001, The GSA Network had multiple branches at schools across the state.
 In the year 2005, it began operating programs nationally.
-The year 2008 saw the GSA network become incorporated as its own independent 501(c)3 non-profit organization.
-Prior to that, it was a fiscally sponsored project of The Tides Center.
-In 2015, the network hired two long time staff to serve as Co-Executive Directors to replace outgoing founder and Executive Director Carolyn Laub.
-In 2016, the Gay–Straight Alliance Network formally changed its name to Genders & Sexualities Alliance Network and continues to network organizations representing over 4000 GSA clubs across the nation.

-The GSA Network organization is based in Oakland and has regional offices in Los Angeles, Fresno, Chicago, and Atlanta.
+It continues to network organizations representing over 4000 GSA clubs across the nation.
+The GSA Network organization is based in Oakland and has regional offices in Los Angeles, Fresno, Chicago, and Atlanta, and it continues to network organizations representing over 4,000 GSA clubs nationwide.